 Three-day inspection period and seven-day return period; buyer notifies by email within three days of receipt, no reason needed; full refund once item returned undamaged and unaltered.

-This is a wakizashi by the Shimada smith, Masatsugu, working around 1532.
-The blade is made in the Hira-zukuri style with itame hada and notare-midare hamon with some areas of genome-midare.
-It comes in good polish in a shirasaya with a solid silver habaki and is accompanied by papers from the NTHK attesting to the validity of the signature and the quality of the blade.
+This is a very nice wakizashi by the Shimada smith, Masatsugu, who worked around 1532.
+The blade features an itame hada and notare-midare hamon with some areas of genome-midare, and has double grooves carved on one side.
+It comes in good polish in a shirasaya with a solid silver habaki and is accompanied by NTHK papers.

 mei · Shimada · Late Muromachi (1492-1570) · nagasa 36.2cm